kaysalawu/azure-network-terraform/troubleshooting/README.md

 terraform apply
 ```

+Repeat the above steps for all similar errors.

 ## 2. Network Security Group - "Already Exists"

 This occurs when terraform is trying to apply an NSG rule to a subnet which already has the NSG associated with the subnet from the previous terraform run.